roytang/blog/content/notes/2014/03/439753849323003904/index.md

   url: https://twitter.com/roytang/statuses/439753849323003904/
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “I think hell is something you carry around with you.
+“I think hell is something you carry around with you.
 Not somewhere you go.”

 —Neil Gaiman